-I'm excited to share that Semgrep (formerly r2c) has raised $53M led by Lightspeed Venture Partners with Felicis, Redpoint, and Sequoia.
+I'm excited to share that Semgrep (formerly r2c) has raised $53M in a Series C led by Lightspeed Venture Partners with Felicis, Redpoint, and Sequoia.

 Semgrep is a code scanning tool designed for both security and software engineers.
 Unlike most black-box scanners, Semgrep puts engineers in charge: they can transparently view the rules that alerted the vulnerabilities and make sense of them.
 They can also quickly write a new rule, edit an existing rule, or use one of the thousands of community rules and fine tune Semgrep to match their specific needs.